johannesholmberg/archive.holmberg.io/source/notebook/_posts/2015-10-01-a-month-of-german.md

 ## Getting the basics
 {: #section1 .section}

 My German skills has gone both up and down but lately I feel it has degenerated too much.
 So I want to take a step in improving it.
-When I started learning German I used [Duolingo][l1] for getting the basics down.
+When I started learning German I used [Duolingo] for getting the basics down.
 It’s a beautiful app for iOS and it’s a delight to use their gamified approach for language learning.

 {% assign filename = "duolingo1" %}
 {% assign alt = "Duolingo" %}